nfdi-de/section-metadata-wg-onto/recommendations/B_Mapping_Standards/services/oxo.md

 [SSSOM specification](https://mapping-commons.github.io/sssom/dev/chaining-rules/).

 OXO2 is a static resource - it doesn't have mechanisms for adding new mappings nor reviewing existing mappings.
+It's also not a user/developer-facing tool for making new inferences.
 It has search capability based on term label or identifier and filtering based on source/target ontology, mapping set, or predicate type.
 It displays mappings in a tabular way, but does not have graph-based visualization nor exploration.